plenigo/plenigo.github.io/pages/custom_integration/paywall.md

 ### Implementation with SDKs

 The idea behind metered view functionality is demonstrated with the following pseudo code examples.
-If you do not know how to get the product id from the plenigo backend click the following link: [Get product id]()

 #### Java